• plumbing heating and air alliance member

 Facebook

-Facebook’s organic reach is limited, so you will have to boost posts to reach a significant audience.
+Facebook’s organic reach is limited, so you will need to boost posts to reach a significant audience.
 Think of a boosted post as a post/advertisement.

 Although you are paying for others to see it, like with a Facebook ad, it appears post-form and tends to reach people organically.